Student work by Gerrin Tramis

 Is CG Spectrum an accredited school?

-CG Spectrum is a certified school through The Rookies, and ranked as one of the Top 50 Best Creative Media & Entertainment Art Schools in the World–out of more than 500 schools.
+CG Spectrum is also certified through The Rookies, and ranked as one of the Top 50 Best Creative Media & Entertainment Art Schools in the World–out of more than 500 schools.

 The Rookies Certified Schools are independently reviewed and assessed by invite-only, ensuring only the very best schools are accepted and the accolade remains exclusive.
 The accolade identifies schools that offer the highest quality education, and are best suited to prepare students for a career in the creative industries.

-This gives you confidence that when you become a CG Spectrum student you're joining an award-winning school with a great reputation.
+When you become a CG Spectrum student, you're joining an award-winning institution with a great reputation and even better results.

 What payment plans are available?